When is a non-Markovian quantum process classical?: General framework

 While the above definition of classicality seems intuitive, some comments are in order.
+First, we choose to define classicality for a finite set of $K$ times.
+While this is motivated on a practical ground, the general definition of a classical stochastic process involves the joint probability distributions associated with any number of ordered time instants $t_K \geq \ldots \geq t_1$, with $K\in\mathbbm{N}$, and any choice of such instants.
+In particular, as said, the Kolmogorov extension theorem infers the existence of a stochastic process from the validity of the consistency conditions on all such joint distributions.
+Here, instead, we fix a finite value of $K$ and the sequence of time instants beforehand, so that, given the $K$-time joint probability distribution of a $K$-classical process, the involved hierarchy of probability distributions can be constructed by iteratively applying the consistency conditions, at any intermediate time.

-First, we choose to define classicality for finite sets of $K$ times, as, in practice, an experimenter can only probe a process at a finite number of times.
-Second, the classicality of a process according to the above definition depends upon the manner in which the system of interest is probed.
+Second, the above definition of classicality is \textit{a priori} device independent, as it only relies on the inferred statistics without any assumptions on the underlying theory and/or measurement devices; as a consequence, the classicality of a process according to the above definition depends upon the manner in which the system of interest is probed.
 Although often overlooked, this is also the case in classical physics: given some underlying classical stochastic process, not \textit{every} set of measurements that an experimenter might be able to perform will lead to a family of probability distributions that satisfies the above definition of $K$-classicality.
 In fact, if performing such measurements might potentially disturb the system (i.e., the measurement is invasive), the Kolmogorov condition fails in general, even if the underlying evolution is classical~\cite{milz_kolmogorov_2017}.

 For example, suppose that instead of merely measuring the position of a particle at different times when probing a Brownian motion process, an experimenter chooses to displace the particle at each time depending on where it was found.
 In this case, Eq.~\eqref{eqn::Kolmo_cond} would generally fail to hold for the joint probability distributions observed.
 Consequently, the Kolmogorov consistency conditions in Eq.~\eqref{eqn::Kolmo_cond} are in fact a statement of the \textit{non-invasiveness} of the performed measurements: if they hold true, then \emph{not} performing a measurement at any given time cannot be distinguished (for the given experimental situation) from averaging over their probabilities (i.e., forgetting the outcomes of the measurements performed).